2024-25 Edition

 Jessica Millward, Ph.D.
 University of California, Los Angeles, Associate Professor of History; African American Studies; Culture and Theory (U.S., slavery, African diaspora, African American gender and women)

 John Murillo III, Ph.D.
-Brown University, Department Chair and Associate Professor of African American Studies (Afro-pessimism, theoretical physics, radical black feminism, literary theory, 20th/21st century black literature, black speculative fiction)
+Brown University, Department Chair and Associate Professor of African American Studies; Culture and Theory (Afro-pessimism, theoretical physics, radical black feminism, literary theory, 20th/21st century black literature, black speculative fiction)

 Zachary Price, Ph.D.
-University of California, Santa Barbara, Assistant Professor of Drama; African American Studies (African American drama and performance, Black cultural production, Afro Asian performance and aesthetics, performance and community, liberation studies)
+University of California, Santa Barbara, Associate Professor of Drama; African American Studies (African American drama and performance, Black cultural production, Afro Asian performance and aesthetics, performance and community, liberation studies)

 Rajagopalan Radhakrishnan, Ph.D.
 Binghamton University, State University of New York, Distinguished Professor of English; African American Studies; Comparative Literature; Culture and Theory (critical theory, postcoloniality, nationalisms and diasporas, poststructuralism, postmodernism, democracy and minority discourse, cultural studies, globalization and transnationalism)